 Now, we are going to spend a little bit of time on this at the very beginning of this sermon.
-And so I want you to turn with me to John 1:29.
-I'm going to be using a good deal more scriptural references than I normally do.
+And so I want you to turn with me to John 1.
+I am going to be using a good deal more scriptural references than I normally do.
 A lot of them are not going to require a great deal of expounding.
 But each scripture, I think, is going to be very clear within the context of this sermon.

-The speaker, here in John 1, is John the Baptist; and he is commenting on his cousin—Jesus Christ.
+The speaker is John the Baptist; and he is commenting on his cousin—Jesus Christ.
 It was something that God, by inspiration of His Spirit, must have given him an understanding of.
 We know that this took place after John baptized Jesus.

 That ought to give you, at least, a beginning of an insight (maybe a great deal of insight) and discernment regarding the importance of the death of Jesus Christ.
 One death of one man—the sacrifice of a life that was sinless—is capable, in the eyes of God, of equalizing and "making of no account" all of the sins of all of mankind for all of the time that man has been sinning!

-We might think of it in terms of A.I.D.S. (because that's on all of our minds).
-We fear A.I.D.S., don't we?
-We want to be separated from A.I.D.S., don't we?
-So, you see that lurking in the background of this view of SIN is the idea of quarantine.
+We might think of it in terms of AIDS (because that is on all of our minds).
+We fear AIDS, do we not?
+We want to be separated from AIDS, do we not?
+So, you see that lurking in the background of this view of sin is the idea of quarantine.
 As long as a person was infected with a disease, they were quarantined away from other people; and they had no relationship with those who were "clean" (in the Old Testament sense).
-That's because those who were clean did not want to become infected by those who were defiled by the disease.
+That is because those who were clean did not want to become infected by those who were defiled by the disease.

 Jesus, then, is seen as the cure that will enable this infected person to come out of their quarantine and, thus, have a relationship with others.
 In this case, they are introduced to a relationship with God!
-(It's a beautiful, very interesting, and colorful picture.)
+It is a beautiful, very interesting, and colorful picture.

 If we can understand it, that is the kind of effect that this sacrifice will have upon all of the sins of all of mankind—every individual who has ever lived!
 Jesus Christ's sacrifice is the "cure" that will enable these people, who have been "quarantined away," to move into a relationship with God.

-Deliver such a one to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus.
-6 Your glorying is not good.
+I Corinthians 5:5-6 Deliver such a one to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus.
+Your glorying is not good.
 Do you not know that a little leaven leavens the whole lump?
-(I Corinthians 5:5-6)

-That's what the sacrifice of Christ affects.
+That is what the sacrifice of Christ effects.
 It purges the infection away from the individual who, in faith, accepts that sacrifice and repents.

 Tie these two verses together.
 You have a very clear description of the place that Jesus Christ played in "the type" that was enacted out (all the way back in Exodus 12) some fourteen, or fifteen, hundred years prior to its actual occurrence.
 Jesus Christ is the true Passover Lamb sacrificed for the entire world, in order that God may pass over the sins of all of mankind.

-All who dwell on the earth will worship him [meaning "the beast"], whose names have not been written in the Book of Life [a further description of those who will worship the beast] of the Lamb [We just identified Him, in John 1:29.] slain from the foundation of the world.
-(Revelation 13:8)
+Revelation 13:8 All who dwell on the earth will worship him [meaning "the beast"], whose names have not been written in the Book of Life [a further description of those who will worship the beast] of the Lamb [we just identified Him in John 1:29] slain from the foundation of the world.

 There is the payment.
 And "from the foundation of the world" God had this in mind.
 Without the sacrifice of Jesus Christ as our (or, mankind's) Passover, there is no remission of sins—no forgiveness of sins, by God the Father.
 And so we find that this event is the beginning of eternal life for us.
 Without it, there is no eternal life—because each person then will die in his sins, because he will then be required to pay for his own sins, himself.

-By that will [That "will" is the Will of God; that is, what He purposed.] we have been sanctified.
-(Hebrews 10:10a)
+Hebrews 10:10 By that will [That "will" is the will of God; that is, what He purposed.] we have been sanctified . . .

 "Sanctified" means to be declared in a state different from others, set apart.
 By God's purpose we have been sanctified...

-...through the offering of the body of Jesus Christ once for all.
-(Hebrews 10:10b)
+Hebrews 10:10 . . . through the offering of the body of Jesus Christ once for all.